galicae/python-novice/episodes/EC-02-data-frames.md

 - Would get the same result printing `data["gdpPercap_1952"]`
 - Also get the same result printing `data.gdpPercap_1952` (not recommended, because easily confused with `.` notation for methods)

-## Select multiple columns or rows using `DataFrame.loc` and a named slice.
+## Select multiple columns or rows using `DataFrame.loc` and a named slice

 ```python
 print(data.loc['Italy':'Poland', 'gdpPercap_1962':'gdpPercap_1972'])